nitishnmathur87/a100/README.md

 Solomon Li:

-Added features such as photo gallery, updated the CSS3 logo, updated the Independent Software logo, implementation of a Modal, inserting a terms and conditions document, adding a new FAQ section on the webpage, made the partner companies section,
+Added features such as photo gallery, updated the CSS3 logo, updated the Independent Software logo, implementation of a Modal, inserting a terms and conditions document, adding a new FAQ section on the webpage, made the partner companies section.